 To meet these obligations, the Capital Improvements Plan (CIP) for FY 2015-16 through FY 2019-20 reflects a commitment of \$251,885,728.
+This plan is attached for your review.
 Please note that this CIP reflects some of the most significant projects ever undertaken by the City within a five year span.